 3. Return the car and walk away

-A loan of money to purchase any item the customer wants – including vehicles.
+A loan of money to purchase any consumer item – including vehicles.
 The facility is widely offered by Banks, Building Societies, Direct Lenders and Finance Companies.

 The initial period of a lease.
 On a Contract Hire agreement the vehicle is due to be returned at the end of the Primary Period of Hire.